Mozilla-Ocho/Memory-Cache/backend/hub/README.md

 The basic workflow is to build this image and then bind mount the source code when you run the container.
 You will also want to bind mount a `LLAMAFILES_DIR` pointing to a directory where you'll store `llamafile`s.
 These can be quite large, so we avoid re-downloading them every time we start the container.

 When you are satisfied with development, you will want to package the `hub` as an executable with `PyInstaller`.
 Since `PyInstaller` does not support cross-compilation, you will need to run the build commands on the platform you are targeting.
 For example, to build a MacOS executable, you will need to run the build commands on a MacOS machine.
-Dockerfiles for running the build commands are provided in the `docker` directory.

 Examples of how to build and use the development and builder images are provided in the sections below.